Shinseeker/W8-EC-Flowchart/README.md

 # W8-EC-Flowchart

-Created a flowchart of a code that I developed.
+Created code after developing my flowchart.
-I ended up attaching it to the discussion board.
+I ended attaching the flowchart th to the discussion board as a pdf attachment.